-Check tires and inflate to recommended tire pressure according to the tire pressure information displayed on the certification/tire label provided with the vehicle before shipment of vehicle from body builder.
+Check tires and inflate to recommended tire pressure according to the tire pressure information displayed on the certification/tire label provided with the vehicle before shipment of vehicle from Body builder.

-Any substitution of tires may affect Speedometer/Odometer accuracy and the proper functioning of the Engine Control Module
+Any substitution of tires may affect Speedometer/Odometer accuracy.